 Description: Select a plant that interests you, where the reading and research you do can be applied to a personal or commercial interest.
 For example, the strawberry would be an ideal subject for someone intending to establish a commercial strawberry plantation.
 An elm tree might be a good subject for a person employed in the pruning division of a city parks department.
-You may choose any plant that falls into the realm of horticulture - a paper on wheat or barley would not be accepted.
+You may choose any plant that falls into the realm of horticulture - a paper on wheat or barley would not be accepted, but writing about corn, for example, would be appropriate provided you focused on sweet corn, which is grown for direct human consumption, not field corn.
 However, a paper on any wildflower, medicinal plant, houseplant, fruit, vegetable or ornamental plant is acceptable.